 This report written by Abdullah Titir and others of the Bangladesh Legal Aid and Services Trust was published in 2019.
-It is based on the review and analysis of existing laws, policies and Supreme Court judgments in Bangladesh and in South Asia which impact the rights and legal protection of individuals in gender and sexually diverse communities.
-This policy brief documents the positive measures to date to recognise diverse gender identities, and then to outline the remaining challenges in this respect, including the process for obtaining identity documents, and the reforms required in law and practice, to ensure gender identity is not narrowly defined.
-The brief also recognises the need for such reforms as a first, crucial step towards addressing other existing gaps in the law that prevent these individuals from living with dignity, protection and freedom from discrimination.
+It is based on the review of existing laws, policies and judgments in Bangladesh and South Asia which impact the rights of gender and sexual minorities.
+The policy brief documents the positive measures to date to recognise diverse gender identities.
+It also outlines the remaining challenges such as the process for obtaining identity documents and legal and pratical reforms to ensure gender is not narrowly defined.
+The brief also recognises such reforms as a crucial first step towards addressing other existing gaps in the law that prevent these individuals from living with dignity, protection and freedom from discrimination.

-The Fundamental Principles of State Policy set out in the Constitution mandate the state to provide the basic necessities for all citizens, including food, clothing, shelter, education and medical care, and guaranteed employment at a reasonable wage.
-The existence of gender diverse individuals is neither acknowledged nor mentioned in the Constitution and in most laws of the country.
-Laws that are gender-specific, for example, personal laws on inheritance, apply only to give rights to individuals with ‘male’ and ‘female’ gender identities.
+The Fundamental Principles of State Policy set out in the Constitution mandate the state to provide the basic necessities for all citizens.
+This inlcudes food, clothing, shelter, education and medical care, and guaranteed employment at a reasonable wage.
+The existence of gender diverse individuals is not acknowledged in the Bangladeshi Constitution.
+Laws that are gender-specific, such as personal laws on inheritance, apply only to individuals with ‘male’ and ‘female’ gender identities.
 The lack of any laws or policies expressly addressing issues of discrimination based on gender identity keep them perpetually marginalised.

 CHALLENGES IN IMPLEMENTATION OF THE RECOGNITION

-Some official identification documents and institutional forms have been, or are currently being updated in light of the ’official recognition’, providing for inclusion of the terms ‘Hijra’, ‘other’ or ‘third gender’ as a gender identity option.
-The Department of Immigration and Passports has since 2014 provided for the third category of ‘other’, as a gender marker option on passport application forms, in addition to ‘male’ and ‘female’.
-In 2018, the Election Commission updated NID cards to include ‘Hijra’ as a gender identity by amending the Voter List Act 2009 and the Voter List Regulations 2012.12 Hijras can now hold national identity cards, where they can identify as ‘Hijra’.
+Some official documents and forms have been, or are being, updated in light of the ’official recognition’ of HIjra persons.
+It provides for inclusion of the terms ‘Hijra’, ‘other’ or ‘third gender’ as a gender identity option.
+The Department of Immigration and Passports has provided a third category of ‘other’ as a gender marker on passport application forms since 2014.
+In 2018, the Election Commission updated NID cards to include ‘Hijra’ as a gender identity by amending the Voter List Act 2009 and the Voter List Regulations 2012.
+Hijras can now hold national identity cards, where they can identify as ‘Hijra’.